StephenTaylor-Kx/adventofq/week1.md

 ```q
 s:(or\')boards=/:\:nums  / states: call all the numbers in turn
 ```
+The transformation above is a useful pattern.
+Use the first item of a list to figure out what (function) to apply to it (here `(or\)`); then drop the `first` and Each the function.

 How to tell if a board has won?
-Here is the state of board 0 after 9 numbers have been called.
+Here is the state of board 0 after nine numbers have been called.
 ```q
 q)s[0;9;]
 0011101110011010000100000b